hugo-sid/hugo-blog-awesome/README.md

     hugo server --themesDir ../..

-## Usage

-To use this theme, set the `theme` variable in your site's `config.toml` to `hugo-blog-awesome`:
+To use this theme, set the `theme` variable in your site's `hugo.toml` to `hugo-blog-awesome`:

     theme = "hugo-blog-awesome"

 ## Configuration

-You can take a look at the `config.toml` file in the `exampleSite` directory for an example configuration.
+You can take a look at the `hugo.toml` file in the `exampleSite` directory for an example configuration.
-It is recommended that you copy the `config.toml` file from the `exampleSite` directory to the root directory of your Hugo site.
-You can then edit the `config.toml` file to suit your needs.
+It is recommended that you copy the `hugo.toml` file from the `exampleSite` directory to the root directory of your Hugo site.
+You can then edit the `hugo.toml` file to suit your needs.

 ### Adding favicon